-(in millions) Year I Septem),
+Year I Septem

-2016 2015 Change
+(in millions) 2017 2016 Change

-Net income (loss) attributable to Johnson Controls \$ (868) \$ 1,563
+Net income (loss) attributable to Johnson Controls \$ 1,611 \$ (868)

-The decrease in net income (loss) attributable to Johnson Controls was primarily due to a net loss from discontinued operations, higher SG&A primarily due to higher transaction costs in the current year, an increase in the income tax provision, and current year restructuring and impairment costs, partially offset by higher gross profit.
-Fiscal 2016 diluted earnings (loss) per share attributable to Johnson Controls was (\$1.29) compared to \$2.36 in fiscal 2015.
+The increase in net income (loss) attributable to Johnson Controls was primarily due to incremental operating income as a result of the Tyco Merger and a prior year net loss from discontinued operations, partially offset by an increase in the income tax provision and higher net financing charges.
+Fiscal 2017 diluted earnings (loss) per share attributable to Johnson Controls was \$1.71 compared to (\$1.29) in fiscal 2016.